LyndsRealm/BaconBit93/README.md

 - 👋 Hi, I’m @BaconBit93-
 I’m interested in coding, communicatio...
 - 🌱 I’m currently learning Communications in the Media Track.
-I've taken some coding glasses, MYSQL, Java & Javascript, HTML5 & CSS, Python...I've also messing around with coding on my free time.
+I've taken some coding classes, MYSQL, Java & Javascript, HTML5 & CSS, Python...I've also messing around with coding on my free time.
 - 📫 How to reach me.... ask me.

 <!---